warpaint9299/learning/README.md

                     - The bed of a hare, shaped by the animal's body
                     - A criminal record (slang)
                     - The condition of fitness of eg a horse or athlete
-                    - A record of past performance of an athlete, horse, etc
+                    - A record of pasa performance of an athlete, horse, etc
                     - (With the) the correct procedure (informal)
                 - transitive verb:
                     - To give form or shape to